Complete Guide to Yaxha: Unique Mayan Ruins in Guatemala

 Hotel Villa Maya

-If you prefer a hotel surrounded by nature that is still close to Flores and Tikal, Hotel Villa Maya in Santa Elena is a fantastic option.
-Located on the edge of a lagoon and surrounded by a serene private reserve, this hotel is a great choice.
+If you prefer a hotel surrounded by nature that is still close to Flores and Tikal, Hotel Villa Maya is a fantastic option.
+Located on the edge of a lagoon and surrounded by a private reserve, this hotel is peaceful, beautiful, and great for nature lovers.
 Check out my post: Hotel Villa Maya: A Natural Paradise Close To Tikal.
-See for yourself if this is the right fit for you.
 Book Hotel Villa Maya here.

 Where to stay in Tikal Guatemala, Villa Maya Hotel